kallab-21/Object-Detection-using-YOLO/README.md

-image completely but in YOLO the algorithm looks the image completely by predicting the bounding boxes using convolutional network and the class probabilities for these boxes and detects the image faster as compared to other algorithms
+image completely but in YOLO the algorithm looks the image completely by predicting the bounding boxes using convolutional network and the class probabilities for these boxes and detects the image faster as compared to other algorithms.